-The findings imply that school administration need to manage procured materials, funding and 190 191 provide laboratory facilities among other necessities for effective teaching and learning of computer in the secondary schools.
+The findings imply that school administration need to manage procured materials, funding and 190 provide laboratory facilities among other necessities for effective teaching and learning of 191 computer in the secondary schools.
 This agrees with Nwokike (2015) that new technological 192 equipment available for teaching in institutions in Enugu State were available to a low extent.
 It 193 also agrees with Owenvbiugie and Ojewale (2014) who found that the extent of availability of 194 overhead internet facilities in schools was very low.
 School administration ought to create 195 environments on the school level to facilitate the teachers' integration of ICT by creating school 196 visions and sharing goals (Ottestad, 2013).
 Moreover the IT infrastructure in schools is a relevant 197 factor regarding the use of ICT for learning purposes(Lorenz et al., 2015).
 This shows that the 198 199 secondary school administrators must endeavor to manage their funds and computer facilities in order to promote computer teaching and learning in the schools.
 200

-202 Conclusion and Recommendation
+201202 Conclusion and Recommendation

-This study concludes that student, teachers, government and school administration have 203 204 important roles to play for effective teaching and learning of computer in secondary schools.
-The 205 study concludes that students need to see reasons and be enlightened on why they should learn how to use computers and appropriately use and maintain the computer facilities they have.
-It 206 207 concludes that teachers need to understand and work on the areas of their weakness for improvement in their teaching of computer education in secondary schools.
+This study concludes that student, teachers, government and school administration have 203 important roles to play for effective teaching and learning of computer in secondary schools.
+The 204 205 study concludes that students need to see reasons and be enlightened on why they should learn how to use computers and appropriately use and maintain the computer facilities they have.
+It 206 concludes that teachers need to understand and work on the areas of their weakness for 207 improvement in their teaching of computer education in secondary schools.
 The study also 208 concludes that school administration need to improve on their roles of making the teaching and 209 learning effective by providing and managing funds and computers.
-The government need to 210 understand and appreciate the benefits of computers in the society and give the needed support 211 for computer education.
-212
+The government need to 210 and out of school computer education by establishing learning centres in the State.
+Computer teachers should always be provided with on-the-job training or re-training programmes so that they can improve on the field.
+Government and school administration should as a matter of